 “The name chikungunya comes from the Makonde language of Tanzania, and it means ‘to walk bent over.’
 That’s how painful the arthritis can be,” said Michael S. Diamond, Professor at the Washington University in St. Louis, US.

-The debilitating arthritis pain that comes along with the chickungunya infection can also be relieved through turmeric supplements.
+Treating arthritis and joint pain that comes along with the chickungunya infection can also be done through turmeric supplements.

 “We now know how chikungunya gets into cells, and we may have found a way to block the infection.
 If the virus cannot get into the cell, it is unable to replicate and cause infection and disease,” Diamond added.